sorah/acmesmith/README.md

 ### Post Issueing Hooks

-Post issueing Hooks are per-domain configured commands that are executed when an issueing request has been succesfully made.
-The commands are sequentially executed in the same order as they are configured.
+Post issueing hooks are configurable actions that are executed when a new certificate has been succesfully issued.
+The hooks are sequentially executed in the same order as they are configured, and they are configurable per certificate's common-name.

-${COMMON_NAME} will be substituted with the domain name.
+Currently `shell` action is available out of the box.
+It sets `COMMON_NAME` environment variable for use in a script.

 ```
 post_issueing_hooks: